 You can read more about this on the official website of Switzerland.
-They are stating that gains in the value of privately owned shares and bonds are tax-free as long as the private investor is not classified as a professional investor.
+The website states that gains in the value of privately owned shares and bonds are tax-free as long as the private investor is not classified as a professional investor.

-Now, I said that capital gains are generally not taxed in Switzerland.
+I said that capital gains are generally not taxed in Switzerland.
 Indeed, by default, they are tax-free.
-But if you qualify as a professional investor, you will have to pay a capital gains tax.
+But if you qualify as a professional investor, you will have to pay a capital gains tax as if it was income.
 In that case, your capital gains will be added to your income and taxed as such.

 Professional Investor status

 By default, people are considered private investors by tax offices.
-Such an investor invests the money he is earning through another means in the stock market.
+A private investor invests the money he is earning through another means in the stock market.
 It means he is not living from his investments.
 He is simply using the stock market to earn more money.

-The federal tax office uses five different criteria for classifying private investors and professional investors.
+The federal tax office uses five different criteria for differentiating private investors and professional investors: